BeniBarra/BeniBarra/README.md

 &nbsp;

 ## Jan/2022 Currently
-- In progress with the Create with VR Unity Learn course
+- In progress with the create with VR Unity learn course.
-- also completed a self study course on React-Redux from Sololearn.
+- Completed a self study course on React-Redux from Sololearn.